 As a result of the Foundation’s commitment to funding promising cutaneous lymphoma research, we established a Research Awards Program (RAP).
 The first research grant award through RAP was the CLARIONS - Curing Cutaneous Lymphoma by Advancing Research, Innovation and Offering New Solutions.
 CLARIONS supported investigators interested in conducting innovative cutaneous lymphoma research designed to improve treatments, clinical care and quality of life for patients affected by cutaneous lymphoma.

 In August of 2018 the Research Advisory Council members gathered to discuss the Cutaneous Lymphoma Foundation’s place in cutaneous lymphoma research, and where we as a community can make the greatest impact.
 As a short-term outcome of the meeting we are excited to introduce the new Cutaneous Lymphoma Catalyst Research Grant.
 This grant will provide researchers with the funding needed to continue and/or complete work being done in cutaneous lymphoma.
-Depending on funding, the Cutaneous Lymphoma Foundation, with the support of the Leukemia & Lymphoma Society (LLS), will be offering two (or possibly more) $50,000 grants per year for two years with the first grants awarded for 2020.
+Depending on funding, the Cutaneous Lymphoma Foundation will be offering two (or possibly more) $50,000 grants per year for two years with the first grants awarded for 2020.